 The video, in all its glory:

-Thanks to Sharla F., Samira A., and an anonymous reader for sending in the tip to this story!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter, Facebook, and Instagram.
+Thanks to Sharla F., Samira A., and an anonymous reader for sending in the tip to this story!Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.